-Amanjena Golf Break
+Amanjena Golf Experience

 Golf lovers will jump at the opportunity to play some of Morocco’s most picturesque courses when staying at Amanjena.
 Stay five nights or more, and enjoy complimentary privileges including dining and daily green fees.
 Lying adjacent to Amanjena and just minutes from the UNESCO-protected sites of Marrakech, the Amelkis Golf Club enjoys beautiful natural surrounds and views of the snow-covered Atlas Mountains.